Robin Arora

 Robin Arora (born January 1985) is a British businessman and director of the retail chain B&M.

 Early life

-Born in Manchester, Arora is the youngest of three brothers, Simon Arora and Bobby Arora.
+Born in Manchester in an Indian family, Arora is the youngest of three brothers, Simon Arora and Bobby Arora.
+Their businessman father had immigrated to the UK from Delhi in the 1960s.
 Before going into business, he studied business at the University of Reading.

 His brothers acquired B&M Stores in December 2004 from Phildrew Investments.

 Career

 Arora joined the business alongside his brothers in 2008, and was appointed a director at B&M Stores in 2014.

 Personal life

 In 2013, Arora become the UK's first billionaire under the age of 30.

 In 2014, Tatler described Arora as "a Woosterish wag with a strong line in tartan blazers".

-In 2015, he married Esha Arora, nee Babber.
+In 2015, he married Esha Arora, née Babber.